-Stopping a Running Method
+Stopping or Suspending a Running Method

 When testing an application, a method may take a very long time to complete or contain an endless loop.
 You can stop running a method when testing applications by pressing Ctrl+Pause.
+Press Pause to suspend (break) a running method as soon as possible.